AyoubBellaoui/DELUXEApp/README.md

 ## DELUXEApp
-A Software management application for clothes store This is a beta version V1.0
+A Software management application for clothes store This is a version V1.0